 How To Tie A Palomar Knot

-First, double the end of the line you’re using as a leader, whether it’s monofilament, braided, or fluoro fishing line, about 6 inches or more.
-Increase this depending on the size of your lure or hook.
-Take the double fishing line and pass the tag end through the eye of the hook.
+Double the end of your leader line, be it monofilament, braided, or fluoro fishing line, approximately 6 inches or more.
+Adjust this length based on the size of your lure or hook.
+Thread the doubled fishing line through the eye of the hook.

-Take the tag end and around the back of the doubled line (main fishing line) creating a loop.
-Pass the tag end through the loop and out forming an overhand knot.
+Bring the tag end around the back of the doubled main fishing line, creating a loop.
+Pass the tag end through the loop, forming an overhand knot.

-Open the loop sitting at the end of doubled tag end.
-Now pass it over the hook or lure so that the hook or lure goes through the loop.
-Bring it up to meet the overhand knot you made in Step 2.
+Open the loop at the end of the doubled tag end.
+Slide this loop over the hook or lure, bringing it up to meet the overhand knot made in Step 2.

-- If you’re trying a lure, fly, or big hook with a Palomar knot, make sure the loop in Step 3 is big enough to pass over it.
-This means you’ll need to double enough line in Step 1 and leave enough of the end out of the overhand knot in Step 2.
+- If you’re attaching a lure, fly, or large hook with a Palomar knot, ensure the loop in Step 3 is ample enough to pass over it.
+This step requires a sufficient length of doubled line in Step 1 and enough of the tag end left out of the overhand knot in Step 2.

-- If you do not secure the knot properly in Step 4, the hook or lure will not be free to rotate around the Palomar knot.
+- A securely tied knot in Step 4 is crucial to allow the hook or lure to rotate freely around the Palomar knot.

-- Here is a tutorial video for you to watch on how to tie a Palomar knot
+Here is a handy tutorial video on how to tie a Palomar knot.

 Can you tie a Palomar knot with braid?

-Yes, as I mentioned above, the Palomar knot actually works best with braid when compared to other line types such as mono or fluoro.
-You might not attach braid to your hooks as a leader but it’s ideal for tying on a swivel.
+Absolutely!
+In fact, the Palomar knot performs exceptionally well with braid compared to mono or fluoro lines.
+Though you might not attach braid to your hooks as a leader, it’s perfect for tying on a swivel.

 Why is the Palomar knot so popular?

-The third is that when tied perfectly, the Palomar knot is almost impossible to untie without using the release, making it super strong and reliable.
+Once tied perfectly, it’s almost impossible to untie without using the release, making it highly reliable.

 How do you tie a double Palomar knot?

-When tying a double Palomar knot you should follow the steps laid out above but you do something different in Step 2.
-Instead of wrapping the line once around the loop to make an overhand knot, you should wrap it two times.
-This adds a bit more strength to the fishing knot.
+Tying a double Palomar knot follows the same steps as above, but with a slight difference in Step 2.
+Instead of wrapping the line once around the loop to make an overhand knot, wrap it twice.
+This tweak adds a bit more strength to the fishing knot.